simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/intro.md

 error: {"code": -8, "message": "Block height out of range"}
 {% endhighlight %}

-Starting in Bitcoin Core version 0.7.0, the RPC interface supports request batching as described in [version 2.0 of the JSON-RPC specification][JSON-RPC request batching].
+Starting in Bitcoin Cash Node version 0.7.0, the RPC interface supports request batching as described in [version 2.0 of the JSON-RPC specification][JSON-RPC request batching].
 To initiate multiple RPC requests within a single HTTP request, a client can `POST` a JSON array